-Google released 1.9 and we celebrated with Russian pies.
-When we got back to the keyboard, we could finally finish up something pretty special — Golang is now available on our server-less compute platform, Red Sift, and it is a game changer.
+Google released 1.9 and we at Red Sift celebrated with Russian pies.
+When we got back to the keyboard, we could finally finish up something pretty special - Golang is now available on our server-less compute platform, Red Sift, and it is a game-changer.

 At Red Sift, most of our platform is written in Go and we love working with it.
 Yet, we had not officially released support for 3rd party code in Go on our server-less environment.
 Today, it’s here and we are taking the wraps off.

 Settle in, we are going to build a mini Elastic Cloud in Go and run it on our own server-less computing platform.

 If you are new to Red Sift, our colleague Mike has previously posted on why we exist and what makes us different — I recommend you read it as we are a secure, state-full, server-less platform for when you need to do more than a few admin functions.
 We are going to turn those features into some serious code.

 First, we need some data we can index.
 Majestic publishes a dense CSV of the top million of the best-indexed sites on a daily refresh.
 We are going to write some code to index the first thousand from this index and serve an API that we can query for content via free text search.

 The challenge, let’s stand up a service that can refresh this data daily, index the domains and the attributes and serve a simple REST+JSON API that is fast enough for type ahead completion.
 We are going to do this on our server-less platform entirely in Go and we are not going to spin up any thing outside our sandbox — no cheating with external hosted APIs.